 Once pre-approved, you will be issued a pre-approval certificate with a rate hold guarantee from 30 to 120 days.
-Having the mortgage rate guaranteed for the specified term even if rates rise is a substantial benefit of the mortgage pre-approval process.
+Having the mortgage rate guaranteed for the specified term, even if rates rise, is a substantial benefit of the mortgage pre-approval process.
 Thus, pre-approvals are very popular in a rising interest rate environment.
 If rates drop during this time period, you will still be able to take advantage of the lower rate.

-You have your mortgage pre-approval in hand and make an offer on a property.
+You have your mortgage pre-approval in hand and have made an offer on a property.
 What is the next step in the mortgage process in Canada?
 Hopefully the offer you made on the property had a financing condition.
 This clause gives the potential buyer time to obtain mortgage financing before the sale is finalized.
 If the potential buyer cannot get approved for a mortgage during that time the sale will not go through.

-Once you found your ideal home and made an offer you're ready to go through with a mortgage application.
+Once you found your ideal home and made an offer, you're ready to go through with a mortgage application.
 You then meet with the mortgage representative that issued the pre-approval and provide an update on:

-If so, the original mortgage pre-approval becomes irrelevant - aside from the rate hold guarantee that you're hopefully taking advantage of.
+If so, the original mortgage pre-approval becomes irrelevant–aside from the rate hold guarantee that you're hopefully taking advantage of.